-The Artists Turning Illness Into Comics
+These Are Not Sad Stories

 “For trauma in particular,” Lindsay said, “comics really allow you to show rather than tell.
 There are certain things that I just cannot put into words, period.
 And having the flexibility to move back and forth between image and words — it’s really helpful.”

-For a reader, Czerwiac told me, comics can be especially useful in situations when someone is under great stress (like in the face of a new diagnosis), and when they need to learn a lot of important information, quickly (like what that diagnosis means, and what they should do next).
+For a reader, Czerwiec told me, comics can be especially useful in situations when someone is under great stress (like in the face of a new diagnosis), and when they need to learn a lot of important information, quickly (like what that diagnosis means, and what they should do next).
 “This applies just as well to someone newly diagnosed with cancer as it does to medical or nursing students,” she said.
 “Or even think of the informational card about what to do in a crisis on an airplane — it’s a comic.”

 This all makes sense to me — it wasn’t quite graphic medicine, but earlier this year I published a comic about my own struggles with alcohol, in part because I was hoping to do for someone else what Julia Wertz and her sobriety comics did for me.
 Drawing felt less rigid than typing, and I felt freer to let whatever was there just come out.
 (I also sometimes publish graphic medicine on Spiralbound, the comics site I run on the side.)